alexandrashaw10/SimpleToDo/README.md

 The following **stretch** features are implemented:

 * [X] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

-The following **additional** features are implemented:

-* [X] List anything else that you can get done to improve the app functionality!

-You can add a checkbox next to each item to give more of a sense that the item needs to be completed!

 ## Video Walkthrough